 Reasons for reviewing your life insurance cover before proceeding overseas include the following:

-- Your existing life insurance may not provide cover if you become resident overseas, or may expire after a certain period of non-residency.
+- Your existing life insurance may not provide cover if you become resident overseas, or it may expire after a certain period of non-residency.

 - Expatriate assignments often mean that families become more reliant on one, higher paid, income.

-- Your income and cost base will often increase as a result of expatriation; to include private schooling, health insurance and potentially the maintenance of overseas property, and
+- Your income and cost base will often increase as a result of expatriation; to include private schooling, international health insurance and potentially the maintenance of overseas property, and

 - Any (unplanned) return to Australia because of death or health issues will result in additional costs

 If you are on an employment contract overseas, then the amount and breadth of insurance cover is an unexciting, but nonetheless important aspect, of your salary package.
 Employers have an increasing tendency to provide money in lieu of services to expatriates where it is tax effective and, typically, corporate life cover is limited to one or two years employment income - which is totally inadequate cover on a stand alone basis.
 If your employer does not provide a robust level of cover it is up to you to enter into personal arrangements which provide sufficient additional cover - life insurance should not be considered an optional expense.
 The emphasis should be arranging comprehensive, quality cover which represents good value; preferably before you depart Australia.

 Arranging Life insurance